mnemnion/obelizmo/README.md

 ### Match and Mark

 The last way to apply marks is by using an [mvzr Regex](https://github.com/mnemnion/mvzr), or several.
 These functions are actually type-generic, so anything which precisely matches the interface and field names used in `mvzr` would suffice.
 But so far as I'm aware, that list only includes `mvzr` at the present time.
+The main reason for this is that `mvzr` statically allocates Regexen, so the structs themselves are comptime-generic by size.

 ```zig
 const number_regex = mvzr.Regex.compile("\\d+").?;